AskNowQA/LC-QuAD/README.md

 `Note: If you don't have access to the doc, please drop me a mail at pc.priyansh@gmail.com`

+##Branch Specific Introduction
+The branch tries to create a list of useful DBPedia relations, using already found stuff on patty, and the DBPedia predicates used in QALD Training set.
+Maybe we can fall back to inhouse approaches down the line, although not anytime soon.

 ## Branches
 ### master
 Will have the code for converting SPARQL templates to valid SPARQL Queries which retrieve something from DBPedia, and then to convert them to pseudo-nl query.